ReDevCafe/FantasyLifeI-ModTemplate/README.md

     > MOD_EXPORT ModBase* CraftMod() { return new MyMod(); }
     > ```

-2. ModLoader returns `Failed to load: MyMod`
+2. ModLoader returns `Failed to load: 'mymod'`
     > This usually means the program was not compiled correctly.
 If you made changes to the `CMakeLists.txt` file, try reverting them to the original state.